+- In the wardrobe

-- In the wardrobe - In the seat box of the lengthwise seat
+- In the lower cupboard of the kitchen

+- In the seat box of the lengthwise seat

 This chapter contains instructions regarding the appliances of the vehicle.

 The instructions refer exclusively to the operation of the appliances.

 Further information about the appliances can be found in the instruction manuals for the appliances, included separately with the vehicle.